Street racing and other 'hoon' offences

 Where the driver is not the registered operator of the vehicle

-In cases where the driver is not the registered operator, Roads and Maritime may issue a suspension warning notice to the registered operator warning that if the same vehicle is used in a second offence, the registration of the vehicle may be suspended for a period of 3 months.
+In cases where the driver is not the registered operator, Roads and Maritime may issue a suspension warning notice to the registered operator warning that if the same vehicle is used in a second offence, the registration of the vehicle may be suspended for 3 months.

-If a second or subsequent offence is committed, the registration of the vehicle may be suspended for a period of 3 months.
+If a second or subsequent offence is committed, the registration of the vehicle may be suspended for 3 months.

 Note: It is not intended that vehicle owners be penalised for the driving offence committed, but rather for failing to adequately supervise use of their vehicle on repeated occasions.